Wharton's jelly: Umbilical cord occlusion

 As a mucous connective tissue, it is rich in proteoglycans, and protects and insulates umbilical blood vessels.
 Wharton's jelly, when exposed to temperature changes, collapses structures within the umbilical cord and thus provides a physiological clamping of the cord, typically three minutes after birth.

 Stem cells

 Cells in Wharton's jelly express several stem cell genes, including telomerase.
 They can be extracted, cultured, and induced to differentiate into mature cell types such as neurons.
 Wharton's jelly is therefore a potential source of adult stem cells, often collected from cord blood.
-Wharton's jelly-derived mesenchymal stem cells may have immunomodulatory effect on lymphocytes.

-Wharton's jelly tissue transplantation has shown to be able to reduce traumatic brain injury in rats.

 Etymology

 It is named for the English physician and anatomist Thomas Wharton (1614–1673) who first described it in his publication Adenographia, or "The Description of the Glands of the Entire Body", first published in 1656.

+Isolation of stem cells protocol

+After obtaining the umbilical cord from the donor, it is transported to the laboratory in a cold and sterile environment using a transfer buffer that contains phosphate buffered saline (PBS).
+Subsequently, the vessels should be eliminated from the umbilical cord tissue on a sterile plate with the aid of autoclaved scissors.
+The sections of the umbilical cord tissue that are devoid of arteries should then be fragmented into smaller fragments.
+These tissue fragments are subsequently placed in a sterile cell culture plate or cell culture flask, and the cell culture medium (enriched with fetal bovine serum and antibiotics) is added.
+Lastly, the flask containing the tissue fragments is placed in a CO2 incubator for a duration of 1-2 weeks.
+This process ultimately leads to the proliferation and migration of stem cells from the Wharton's jelly into the plate or flask.